Meganebu!

 Meganebu! (メガネブ！) is a 2013 anime television series produced by Studio Deen and directed by Soubi Yamamoto, which is based on a series of Drama CDs released by Deen in 2011-2012.
 The series follows the activities of five male students who belong to their school's Glasses Club and the antics resulting from their shared passion for eyewear.
 The series premiered on Tokyo MX on October 6 and ended on December 22, 2013.

 Synopsis

-The plot focuses on Akira Souma, a glasses fanatic at the rural Himaraya Third Technical School.
-Akira's great love for glasses causes him to form the "Glasses Club" at his school and he somewhat forces his classmates and glasses wearers Takuma Hachimine, Yukiya Minabe, Mitsuki Kamatani, and Hayato Kimata to join.
+The story centers on Akira Souma, an enthusiast of glasses at the rural Himaraya Third Technical School.
+His passion for eyewear leads him to establish the "Glasses Club" at his school and he somewhat forces his classmates and glasses wearers Takuma Hachimine, Yukiya Minabe, Mitsuki Kamatani, and Hayato Kimata to join.
 The series follows the activities of the Glasses Club and the antics resulting from their shared passion for eyewear.